LinuxForHealth/FHIR/README.md

 After Version 4.6.1, you may declare the dependency without a repository as it points to [Maven Central] [https://repo1.maven.org/maven2/com/ibm/fhir]

-To use the artifacts from a Maven project:
+To use the artifacts from a Maven project, declare the dependencies.

-1. Declare the dependencies:

 For example, to use our visitable, thread-safe FHIR R4 object model (including our high-performance parsers and generators), declare a dependency on the `fhir-model` module:

     ```
     ...
     <dependencies>